bartholomej/github-clickup-ext/README.md

 - `yarn run build:opera`
 - `yarn run build:edge`

-## Contribution
+## 🤝 Contribution

 I welcome you to customize this according to your needs ;)

 Pull requests for any improvements would be great!

-## Privacy Policy
+## 🕵️ Privacy Policy

 I DO NOT STORE ANY DATA.
 PERIOD.

 I physically can't.
 I have nowhere to store it.
 I don't even have a server database to store it.
 So even if Justin Bieber asked nicely to see your data, I wouldn't have anything to show him.

-That's why, with this EXTENSION, what happens on your device stays on your device till disappear.
+That's why, with this extension, what happens on your device stays on your device till disappear.

-## Donation
+## ⭐️ Show your support

-If this project have helped you save time please consider [making a donation](https://github.com/sponsors/bartholomej) for some 🍺 or 🍵 ;)
+Give a ⭐️ if this project helped you!

+Or if you are brave enough consider [making a donation](https://github.com/sponsors/bartholomej) for some 🍺 or 🍵 ;)

-## License
+## 📝 License

 Copyright &copy; 2022 [Bartholomej](http://github.com/bartholomej)